mohamadsalahdarwish/commercial-uml/README.md

 ##### This diagram shows Component diagram for managing all the observation of the engineering offices and all of its lifecycle for approval of commercial license.

 ![example-uml](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/mohamadsalahdarwish/commercial-uml/main/src/c4/component/commercial-component-diagram-qr-code.puml)
-##### This diagram shows Component diagram for managing qr codes for scanning to get more information about the shop.
+##### This diagram shows Component diagram for managing Quick Response codes for scanning to get more information about the shop.

 ![example-uml](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/mohamadsalahdarwish/commercial-uml/main/src/c4/component/commercial-component-diagram-renew.puml)
 ##### This diagram shows Component diagram for renewing commercial license including vehicle license.